Get the Recipes

 - At 110 to 125°F your salmon is medium rare.
-The connective tissue between layers of flesh has begun to weaken and if you insert a cake tester or toothpick into the filet, it should slide in and out with no resistence.
+The connective tissue between layers of flesh has begun to weaken and if you insert a cake tester or toothpick into the fillet, it should slide in and out with no resistance.
 The meat is relatively opaque, but still juicy and moist without and chalkiness or fibrousness.

 - At 125°F to 140° you are beginning to enter medium to well-done territory.
 Flakiness will increase, and a chalky texture will start to develop, though it won't be extreme.
 Albumen will start to get expelled from the between the contracting muscle fibers and will begin to coagulate in unattractive white clumps on the exterior of the salmon.
 In the early stages of this clumping, your salmon is still rescuable (just stop cooking it IMMEDIATELY).

 - At 140°F and above, your salmon has reached its limit.
 From here on out, it's just going to get chalkier, dryer, and more unattractive.
 This is what salmon that sits in the steam table at the cafeteria looks like, and probably why you didn't like eating salmon as a kid.